RedstoneRuler/Redstone-Engine/README.md

 A modification of Friday Night Funkin's engine full of random features that I thought might be cool.
 There are way better engines out there, but this is an option if you wanna use it.
 ## Please note
 This engine is a buggy, outdated nightmare full of terrible code.
 I am most likely not coming back to this anytime soon.
+The rest of the README below is outdated and likely inaccurate due to age.
 ## Features
 - Lower latency
 - Randomized charts